Table of Contents

-User-centered design is one of the buzzwords that have caught the attention of the companies, small and large, across industries.
+User-centered design is one of the buzzwords that have caught the attention of companies, small and large, across industries.
 Is it just a fad?
-Does user-centered design actually deliver tangible results?
+Does the user-centered design (UCD) process actually deliver tangible results?

-In this blog post, we explore some of the ways in which user-centered design that focuses on improving the user experience can contribute to a company’s bottom line and help improve the Return-on-Investment (ROI) in a software project.
+In this blog post, we explore some of the ways in which user-centered design that focuses on improving the user experience can contribute to a company’s bottom line and help improve the Return-on-Investment (ROI) in a software project or in a custom web application development project.

 Before we delve into the benefits of user-centered design, it is important to understand what constitutes user-centered design.